Robo Wunderkind x Get Your Wings (Germany)

 Teachers to teachers

 The teachers really like Robo because it’s colorful, it looks so easy and educators can easily see what competencies the students learn.
-It’s not just about how to build blocks together, and to strengthen childrens‘, but to also combine the programming with an idea of what happens when they do it.
+It’s not just about building the blocks together, and strengthening children's cognitive skills, but also about combining the process of programming with an idea of what happens when they do it.
 The brain is like a network.
 That’s what the teachers like.
 It’s not just digital, there’s something to grab and to see directly, something that’s not rudimental and primitive, but something that can be upgraded.
 Students between the age 15-16 can still be interested in Robo.
 It helps them learn the basics, it starts as something very easy to understand for everybody, even for those who don’t want to deal with digitalization.
 You can build and create something and the digital side is just there for the functions.